2018 Red Shoulder Ranch Chardonnay

 Suggested CA Retail: $52

-Video: Celebrating 20 years of Red Shoulder Ranch Chardonnay
+Video: Celebrating the Beauty of Red Shoulder Ranch Chardonnay

 In our new video Doug Shafer takes you to the vineyard where it all begins to show where the beauty in the bottle comes from.